spryker/spryker-docs/docs/scos/dev/setup/installing-spryker-with-docker/installation-guides/installing-in-demo-mode-on-macos-and-linux.md

 This document describes the procedure of installing Spryker in [Demo Mode](/docs/scos/dev/setup/installing-spryker-with-docker/installation-guides/choosing-an-installation-mode.html#demo-mode) on MacOS and Linux.

-## Installing Docker prerequisites on MacOS and Linux
+## Install Docker prerequisites on MacOS and Linux

 To install Docker prerequisites, follow one of the guides:
 * [Installing Docker prerequisites on MacOS](/docs/scos/dev/setup/installing-spryker-with-docker/docker-installation-prerequisites/installing-docker-prerequisites-on-macos.html)
 * [Installing Docker prerequisites on Linux](/docs/scos/dev/setup/installing-spryker-with-docker/docker-installation-prerequisites/installing-docker-prerequisites-on-linux.html)

-## Installing Spryker in Demo mode on MacOS and Linux
+## 1. Clone a Demo Shop and the Docker SDK

-Follow the steps to install Spryker in Demo Mode:

 1. Open a terminal.
 2. Create a new folder and navigate into it.